Let’s prepare you to step into the performing arts industry.

 Working in small groups, you will benefit from high levels of individual attention from tutors.
 Throughout the course, you will learn the practical skills you need to become a successful entrepreneur in the creative arts.
 These skills include: film editing, music making, website design, and business planning.

 You will create several performances a year, collaborating with professional directors or art, music and film students.
 Your performances will be staged in a range of venues – from professional theatres, to festivals, and innovative performance spaces.
 Alongside this rich portfolio of work, you will also learn important marketing strategies to promote your own practice.

-- Successful audition and interview.
+- Portfolio submission or audition (as applicable) and successful interview.